Enhanced Condensation Through Rotation: Strength of the effect

+The enhancement~\eqref{eq_Delta_T_II} becomes more pronounced as the ratio $\xi_0/\lambda_0$ increases.
+It is therefore expected to be stronger in type-I superconductors, for which $\xi_0 / \lambda_0 > \sqrt{2}$, as compared to type-II materials, that are characterized by smaller $\xi_0 / \lambda_0$.
+Bulk aluminum is a deep type-I superconductor with $\xi_0 / \lambda_0 \simeq 100$, making it a particularly favorable candidate for observing rotation-induced strengthening of superconductivity.

-1mm (i) Thin superconducting films generally exhibit reduced coherence lengths $\xi$ compared to the same materials in bulk.
+However, in thin films, the ratio $\xi_0 / \lambda_0$ can be much smaller as, in general, thin superconducting films exhibit reduced coherence lengths $\xi_0$ compared to the same materials in bulk.
 This effect originates primarily due to the surface scattering and reduced electron mean free paths since decreasing the film thickness $d$ eventually reduces the grain size in the material~\cite{Meservey1971}.
-However, elemental aluminum is a very clean metal for which the coherence length $\xi$ remains relatively long even in thin films, being close to its bulk value~\cite{Maloney1972}.
-Even higher values of $\xi \simeq 8.86\,\mu{\rm m}$ were reported in cleaner aluminum films grown by molecular beam epitaxy~\cite{Liang2012}.

-1mm (ii) An aluminum film of the thickness $d \simeq 50\,{\rm nm}$ has the penetration depth $\lambda_0 \simeq 120\,{\rm nm}$~\cite{Lopez-Nunez:2023niv}, implying that in our setup, the geometrical factor~\eqref{eq_Omega_0} is a very large number, $\gamma \sim 3.5\times 10^4$.
-Therefore, one can suspect that the effective magnetic field generated by the cylinder~\eqref{eq_B_Omega},
+The ratio may depend on the fabrication method that affects the cleanliness of the material and its granularity~\cite{Maloney1972, Steinberg2008, Liang2012, Lopez-Nunez:2023niv}.